+The development of the system is driven by the above three important morality aspects.
 The following LP features, being an integral part of the agent's observe-think-decide-act life cycle, serve as basic ingredients for the system to bring about moral reasoning:

 - Knowledge updates, be they external or internal.
-This is important due to constantly changing environment.
-It is also particularly relevant in moral settings where an agent's moral rules are susceptible to updating, and again when considering judgments about others, which are often made in spite of incomplete, or even contradictory, information. - 2.
-Deliberative and reactive decision making.
-These two modes of decision making correspond to the dual-process model of moral judgments, as discussed in Section 2.1.
-Furthermore, reactive behavior can be employed for fast and frugal decision making with pre-compiled moral rules, thereby avoiding costly deliberative reasoning to be performed every time.
+This is important due to constantly changing environment, and also particularly relevant in moral settings where an agent's moral rules are susceptible to updating, including when considering judgments about others, which are often made in spite of incomplete, or even contradictory, information. - Deliberative and reactive decision making.
+These two modes of decision making correspond to the dual-process model of moral judgments.
+Furthermore, reactive behavior can be employed for fast and frugal decision making with pre-compiled moral rules, thereby avoiding costly deliberative reasoning performed every time.